 Play with your loom band ringer game sensory bottle for a few days before you glue the lid on.
 That way you can add more loom bands or take some out.

 You can even take the bands that end up floating out of the bottle after a day or so if you like.
 Or, you can test them beforehand in water as a type of science experiment like we did.

-Once you are happy with it, glue on the lid and hand it over to your kids.
+Once you are happy with your DIY ringer game, glue on the lid and hand it over to your kids.
 Unless you’re keeping it for yourself of course. 😉

 To learn more about sensory bottles, their uses, how to make them, and troubleshooting tips check out Calm Down Sensory Bottles 101.

 We also made a ringer game toy using glow-in-the-dark loom bands.
 Click the link to have a look at it.